Sarah Slotznick

 Julija loves learning about the earth sciences and specifically has a deep interest in mineralogy.
 Her project focused on understanding the hematite grain population within 1.4 billion-year-old red beds.
 She hopes to combine her interest in public policy and the earth sciences in the coming years!

-Napu dove straight into the Earth Sciences Department upon arriving at Dartmouth.
-He is excited to do research building on his experience learning about paleomagnetism and sedimentary rocks in EARS 1.
-He will be measuring the paleomagnetic directions preserved in 1.4 billion-year-old red beds to understand ancient plate motion.
+Aidan discovered the Earth Sciences Department upon arriving at Dartmouth.
+He is excited to do research building on his experience learning about paleomagnetism and Earth History in EARS 2.
+He will be measuring the mineral magnetism preserved in 1.4 billion-year-old rocks to understand if they are good magnetic recorders.